TBSSvis: Visual Analytics for Temporal Blind Source Separation: Visualization Design Justification

 To obtain a new result, analysts need to select parameters.
-They consist in the case of gSOBI of two lag sets and one weight (\Fref{sec:task-abstraction--data}).
+They consist in the case of gSOBI of two lag sets and one weight (\Fref{sec:related-work--tbss}).

-Analysts do not know which lags to select and are generally aware of this knowledge gap.
-Since they are in an interactive VA session, we used the guidance design framework \cite{ceneda2020} to design appropriate guidance \cite{ceneda2017}.
-As discussed in \Fref{sec:task-abstraction--tasks}, the \textit{analysis goal} is to obtain a new/interesting result.
+To facilitate this selection process, we used the guidance design framework \cite{ceneda2020} to design appropriate guidance \cite{ceneda2017}.
+Analysts do not know which lags to select and are generally aware of this \emph{knowledge gap}.
+As discussed in \Fref{sec:task-abstraction--tasks}, the \emph{analysis goal} is to obtain a new/interesting result.
 Issues occur in the phase of lag selection, because the space of possible lag sets is huge.
 Analysts currently do not use additional information about lags, mostly due to time constraints.
-The \textit{knowledge gap} lies in the execution and relates to the input data.
-We opt for \textit{orienting} guidance, because analysts select lags also based on past experience and domain knowledge, so stronger guidance could be detrimental, and because our guidance \textit{input} is not (cannot be) the ``true'' data: We compute it from the input data, which are per BSS model a linear combination of the components we are interested in.
-Based on the input data, we calculate some measures per lag that help relate them to each other:
+The \emph{knowledge gap} lies in the execution and relates to the input data.
+We opt for \emph{orienting} guidance, because analysts select lags also based on past experience and domain knowledge, so stronger guidance could be detrimental, and because our guidance \emph{input} is not (cannot be) the ``true'' data: We compute it from the input data, which are per BSS model a linear combination of the components we are interested in.
+Based on the input data, we calculate guidance \emph{output} per lag that help relate them to each other:

-\textit{GO1: Calendar relation.} We compute which lag fits best to bigger calendar granules, e.g., if the data is on a business calendar, lag 5 would be equivalent to one week difference.
+\textit{Guidance Output (GO) 1: Calendar relation.} We compute which lag fits best to intervals in bigger calendar granules.
 The benefit of this is two-fold.
 First, lags are abstract and do not consider the calendar used in the data, so thinking in terms of days, weeks, etc., is a more intuitive alternative for someone familiar with the data.
-Second, it allows us to organize lags by filtering to those which correspond to a difference of bigger calendar granules, thereby reducing the amount of lags to display and reason about.
+Second, it allows us to organize lags by filtering to those which correspond to a difference in a given calendar granule, thereby reducing the amount of lags to reason about.

 \textit{GO2: Largest autocorrelation in input time series.} White noise is a serially uncorrelated process, i.e., does not exhibit autocorrelation, so this measure indicates a latent component might not be white noise.